billturner/old_kindofblue_com/_posts/2010/01/2010-01-31-installing-mongodb-on-ubuntu.markdown

 layout: post
 date: 2010-01-31T20:34:51-05:00
 title: Installing MongoDB on Ubuntu
-excerpt: A now-outdated list of instructions to build MongoDB on an Ubuntu system.
+description: A now-outdated list of instructions to build MongoDB on an Ubuntu system.
 tags:
 - mongodb
 - ubuntu